top of page

 Check that the condenser is level and firmly anchored.
 If the area puddles, sandbag around (not touching) the base to deflect shallow water.
 If the unit floods, don’t start it—let a tech inspect first.

-Remove any cover, look for bent fins, loose panels, or branches in the fan.
+Remove any cover and look for bent fins, loose panels, or branches in the fan.
 If anything looks off, don’t run it—call us.
 Spinning a damaged fan can turn a small fix into a big one.

 Never back-feed a home.
 Use a transfer switch.
 Most portables can’t start central AC without a soft-start kit and proper wiring.
 And remember CO safety: generators live outside, away from doors and windows.